Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 People do not ignore governance because they hate rules.
 They ignore governance because the correct path is slower than the path that works.

-Governance works better when it is on the path, not posted next to it.
+Governance works better when it is on that path, not posted up next to it.

 Evaluate catalogs against jobs, not features